-Investcorp Holding's shares are listed on the Bahrain Bourse.
-Under regulations in Bahrain, Investcorp is required to publicly disclose any information that will affect the price of its listed shares except under certain limited circumstances permitting such disclosure to be deferred.
-Should any employee become aware of any event that may require public disclosure, the details should be reported to the General Counsel.
+Investcorp may, from time to time, decide to list shares or other securities on public markets in various jurisdictions and recognizes that it may be required to publicly disclose any information that will affect the price of its listed shares or securities under certain circumstances in recognition of the applicable laws and regulations.
+Should any employee become aware of any event or information that may require public disclosure, the details should be reported to the General Counsel.
 Should any Director have a concern regarding the occurrence of an event that may require public disclosure, he or she should contact the General Counsel.